 "GFX" in the SMW Hacking scene is usually used as short for "Graphics", but GFX actually are the original 52 files of graphics from Super Mario World.
-ExGFX stands for Extended Graphics and are more graphics that can be added without overwriting the original graphics.
+ExGFX stands for Extra Graphics and are more graphics that can be added without overwriting the original graphics.

 The process of using custom graphics basically involves editing SMW's original graphics (GFX) and/or creating and editing extra graphics for your hack (ExGFX), inserting them into your ROM, having Lunar Magic know which of those files you'll use in your level through the GFX Bypass dialogs, and finally arranging them depending on where they're going to be used: foregrounds, backgrounds, sprites, or Layer 3.
 You will also most likely find yourself making or importing custom colors and animations in the process.

 This tutorial covers up pretty much everything you should know about GFX and ExGFX insertion (along with all other relevant files) and usage for foregrounds, backgrounds and sprites, as well as making your own ExGFX submissions.
 It's definitely recommended to give it a read for a clear understanding of the basics.
 The Graphics F.A.Q. page linked earlier also sheds some light to these and other topics, but in much less detail.